lochmueller/staticfilecache/Documentation/NeedSpeed/Index.rst

      99%   4270
     100%   5254 (longest request)

 That's a slight improvement.
 But altogehter Nginx can take on much more of a beating than Apache.
-The CPU rises to a load of 0.4 when taking this beating without static file cache and it idles at 0.0 when static file cache is enabled.
+The CPU rises to a load of 0.4 when taking this beating without StaticFileCache and it idles at 0.0 when static file cache is enabled.

 Soo ... bring on those success reports!